-- Plans, organizes, assigns, supervises, and reviews the work of Engineering Technicians, Public Works Inspectors, and part-time and seasonal workers. - Prepares and interprets specifications, plans, estimates, and reports pertaining to the construction, maintenance, and operation of a variety of engineering, land development, utility, transportation and other Capital Improvement Program (CIP) projects, including conducting a variety of surveys for the creation of sidewalks, utility lines and topography maps. - Performs traffic studies, including review and approval of traffic control plans, accident analysis, channelization, traffic volume and sport speed studies; sets traffic counters and conducts manual counts; repairs and maintains traffic equipment; assists the public in responding to complaints and answering questions related to traffic and traffic safety; communicates with law enforcement offices; may supervise the installation of striping and marking. - Receives, tags and logs, and reviews submitted engineering plans, maps, and related documents for plan check; routes documents to consultants or developers for preceding and following plan review; tracks status of plan checks and original documents; advises parties of revisions. - Receives and responds to inquiries from the public, developers, engineers, surveyors, other departments, and outside agencies to provide information related to the work; retrieves plans, reports, permits, and files as necessary to comply with requests; responds to complaints from the public and works to resolve conflicts between owners, contractors, developers, utility companies and others. - Coordinates projects and programs such as the Signage and Striping Program and Traffic Volume Monitoring Program, which includes sending out bids, hiring and working with contractors, providing work orders and managing the project budget. - Inspects job sites to ensure work is in compliance with Federal, State, and local standards and specifications; calculates progress payments; performs permit intake, review and issuance. - Provides customer service at Engineering Division Counter; responds to and answers questions from the public, in person and by phone and email, regarding a variety of issues, including encroachment permits, Federal Emergency Management Agency (FEMA) compliance, grading and drainage requirements, right of way projects, heritage tree removals, capital improvement projects, etc. - Responds to and inspects traffic signal complaints and emergencies to resolve issues and coordinate repair if necessary.
+- Assists in the preparation of specifications, plans, estimates, and reports pertaining to the construction, maintenance, and operation of a variety of engineering, land development, utility, and other Capital Improvement Program (CIP) projects, including conducting a variety of surveys for the creation of sidewalks, utility lines, and topography maps. - Performs or assists in traffic studies, including review of simple traffic control plans, accident analysis, channelization, traffic volume, and sport speed studies; sets traffic counters and conducts manual counts; repairs and maintains traffic equipment; assists the public in responding to complaints and answering questions related to traffic and traffic safety; communicates with law enforcement offices; may supervise the installation of striping and marking. - Inspects job sites to ensure work is in compliance with Federal, State, and local standards and specifications; calculates progress payments; performs permit intake, review, and issuance. - Provides customer service at the Engineering Division Counter; responds to and answers questions from the public, in person and by phone and email, regarding a variety of issues, including encroachment permits,

-- Maintains engineering and traffic/transportation files, including plans, studies, inspections, surveys, maps, and other data related to engineering and transportation projects; prepares, updates, reproduces and distributes maps, drawings, blueprints, and other information recorded in the Geographic Information System (GIS). - Reviews subdivision maps, parcel maps, improvement plans, records of surveys, deeds, descriptions and other private land surveyor's data for compliance with design criteria, special conditions and State, Federal, and local laws and ordinances. - Utilizes GIS software to draft and modify plot plans, topographic maps, improvement plans and illustrative graphics, such as charts, illustrations and graphs for reports, drawings for design manuals, and other projects; prepares or checks engineering reports, specifications and contract documents. - Performs drafting duties in connection with streets, storm drains, utilities, traffic signals and other projects. - Performs field, office, and computer-aided studies and prepares periodic and special reports based on findings from research, studies and surveys; and makes recommendations on findings. - Develops and administers requests for proposals for construction, maintenance and professional services. - Utilizes a wide variety of engineering equipment, including calculators, computers and drafting and survey tools and equipment. - Maintains and updates department records, tracking lists, permit records and files of engineering plans, including grading, encroachments, improvements, storm drain, landscaping and final maps. - Maintains parking meter machines to ensure machines are operating properly. - Researches, prepares, and maintains concise and accurate correspondence, records and reports on a variety of engineering activities related to the assignment, including staff reports for presentation to City boards, commissions and City Council. - Communicates information to the real estate community, property owners and others involved in projects. - Performs general administrative duties including attending meetings, preparing reports and correspondence, entering and retrieving computer information, preparing complex spreadsheets, copying and filing documents, and disseminating public information. - Provides work direction to lower level engineering technician staff. - Performs other duties as assigned.
+Federal Emergency Management Agency (FEMA) compliance, grading and drainage requirements, right-of-way projects, heritage tree removals, capital improvement projects, etc.

-Qualifications
+- Responds to and inspects traffic signal complaints and emergencies to resolve issues and coordinate repair if necessary. - Maintains engineering and traffic/transportation files, including plans, studies, inspections, surveys, maps, and other data related to engineering and transportation projects; prepares, updates, reproduces, and distributes maps, drawings, blueprints, and other information recorded in the Geographic Information System (GIS). - Reviews subdivision maps, parcel maps, improvement plans, records of surveys, deeds, descriptions and other private land surveyor's data for compliance with design criteria, special conditions, and State, Federal, and local laws and ordinances. - Utilizes GIS software to draft and modify plot plans, topographic maps, improvement plans, and illustrative graphics, such as charts, illustrations, and graphs for reports, drawings for design manuals, and other projects; prepares or checks engineering reports, specifications and contract documents. - Performs basic design and drafting duties in connection with streets, storm drains, utilities, traffic signals, and other projects. - Performs field, office, and computer-aided studies and prepares periodic and special reports based on findings from research, studies, and surveys; and makes recommendations on findings. - Receives, tags and logs, and reviews submitted engineering plans, maps, and related documents for plan check; routes documents to consultants or developers for preceding and following plan review; tracks status of plan checks and original documents; advises parties of revisions. - Receives and responds to information requests for base maps, parcel maps and improvement plan information, encroachment permits, benchmarks, and other geographical data; retrieves plans, reports, permits, and files as necessary to comply with requests; responds to complaints from the public and works to resolve conflicts between owners, contractors, developers, utility companies, and others. - Utilizes a wide variety of engineering equipment, including calculators, computers and drafting and survey tools and equipment. - Designs and modifies drawing layers in AutoCAD and/or GIS. - Maintains and updates department records, tracking lists, permit records, and files of engineering plans, including grading, encroachments, improvements, storm drain, landscaping, and final maps. - Maintains parking meter machines to ensure machines are operating properly. - Communicates information to the real estate community, property owners, and others involved in projects. - Performs general administrative duties including preparing complex spreadsheets, copying, filing, attending meetings, etc. - Performs other duties as assigned.

-Knowledge of
+Qualifications Knowledge of